Two quick observations:

 How could you not be amped up by all the innovation taking place in our profession?

-The challenge we all face is to learn how to best meld this enthusiasm, innovation, processes and technology to better serve our buyers and enable them to achieve their desired outcomes.
+The challenge we face is learning how to meld this enthusiasm, innovation, processes and technology to best serve our buyers.

 And, to harness these same elements to sustainably increase the revenue productivity of each individual seller.